hdnh2006/tensorflow-classifier/README.md

 ## How to use the API

 ### Interactive way
-Just open your favorite browser and go to 0.0.0.0:5000 and intuitevely load the image you want to label and press the buttom "Upload image".
+Just open your favorite browser and go to http://0.0.0.0:5000 and intuitevely load the image you want to label and press the buttom "Upload image".

-The API will return the image or video labeled.
+The API will return the image labeled.

+### Local testing inside specific folder
+Just open your favorite browser and go to http://0.0.0.0:5000/classify?source=data/images will inference all the images inside the folder `data/images`.

+The API will return the images labeled.

 ### Call from terminal or python program
 The `client.py` code provides several example about how the API can be called.
 A very common way to do it is to call a public image from url and to get the coordinates of the bounding boxes: